 (Walter Kaner wrote the following tribute to his mother, which we reprinted each Mother's Day.
-Although Kaner passed away several years ago we feel it is a touching tribute to all mothers on Mother’s Day and reprint it now in his name.)
+Although Kaner has passed away we feel it is a touching tribute to all mothers on Mother's Day and reprint it now in his name.)
 W hat I wouldn't give to have my mother back again.

 For me, this is the saddest day of the year.
 A day of heartache.
 A day of painful memories.
 I can remember it as if it were only yesterday.
-The hospital…sitting by her bedside…as night turned into day…holding her hand…as life ebbed from her body.
+The hospital… sitting by her bedside…as night turned into day…holding her hand…as life ebbed from her body.
 And my lips, wet with tears, pleading: "Mom, don't die.
 Please, Mom, don't die."
-Mom died on May 5—my birthday.
+Mom died 50 years ago on May 5—my birthday.

 The year, the day, the hour are burned into my memory.